Navigating the visa process can be challenging, especially when moving to a foreign country with your family.

 China offers various visa categories depending on the purpose of stay.

-For foreigners seeking to live in China with their families, the most relevant visa options fall under the “S” and “Q” visa categories.
+For foreigners seeking to live in China with their families, the most relevant options fall under the S Visa (Family Visit Visa) and Q Visa (Family Reunion Visa) categories.

-The S visa is designed for relatives of foreigners who reside or work in China.
+The S Visa is designed for relatives of foreigners who reside or work in China.
+It is divided into two types:

 - S1 Visa: For long-term stays exceeding 180 days.